rancher/rancher.github.io/os/rancheros-tools/ros/config/index.md

 ## ROS Config
 ---

 RancherOS state is controlled by a cloud config file. `ros config` is used to manipulate the configuration of the cloud config file.
-In previous versions (prior to v0.4.0), `ros config` would only manipulate the `rancher` key in the configuration and `rancher` was not required to set or get data.

-With v0.4.0+, we simplified the configuration of RancherOS to only run off of a cloud config file.
-In order to make changes using `ros config`, you must prefix changes with `rancher`.

 Remember, all `ros` commands needs to be used with `sudo`.